caltechlibrary/dataset/dataset.1.md

 prune
 : removes an attachment (including all versions) from a JSON record

-frame-names
-: lists the frames defined in a collection

-frame
-: will add a data frame to a collection

-frame-def
-: will return the definition of a frame

-frame-keys
-: will retrieve the object keys in a frame

-frame-objects
-: will retrieve the object list in a frame

-reframe
-: will recreate a frame using its existing definition but replacing objects based on a new set of keys provided

-refresh
-: will update all objects currently in the frame based on the current state of the collection.
-Any keys deleted in the collection will be delete from the frame.

-delete-frame
-: will remove a frame from the collection

-has-frame
-: will return true (exit 0) if frame exists, false (exit 1) if not

 set-versioning
 : will set the versioning of a collection.
 The versioning value can be "", "none", "major", "minor", or "patch"